yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 oc -n open-cluster-management get deploy/klusterlet --context <managed-cluster-context>
 ```

-If the Klusterlet agent instance isn't running, this is why the Klusterlet registration agent instance is not operational!
-Then get the deployment detail(like `oc describe deploy/klusterlet ...`) of the klusterlet agent to find why the instance hasn't running and return the result.
+If the klusterlet agent controller instance isn't running, this is why the klusterlet registration agent instance is not operational!
+Then get the deployment detail(like `oc describe deploy/klusterlet ...`) of the klusterlet agent controller to find why the instance hasn't running and return the result.

-If the klusterlet agent instance(pod) exists, check the logs of the klusterlet agent.
+If the klusterlet agent controller(pod) exists, check the logs of the klusterlet agent controller.

 (4) If there is an instance of the klusterlet agent controller running on the managed cluster, check its logs on the managed cluster.